-He told the Gazette: “In Islington there has been a long history of the left, and Momentum’s a supplement to it.
+He explained: “In Islington there has been a long history of the left, and Momentum’s a supplement to it.
 It’s about bringing in the new members and catching them up with the rest of the local party because grassroots activists are already there.”

-Asked why he was running for the NCG, he said: “Christine Shawcroft, who was on the NEC, said we should disaffiliate from the trade unions on Facebook and it went everywhere.
+Asked why he was running for the NCG, he told us: “Christine Shawcroft, who was on the NEC, said we should disaffiliate from the trade unions on Facebook and it went everywhere.

 “I think she’d had a bad day.
 There was a lot of disquiet from trade unions.
 My main motivation for standing in the NCG election was to make a point that Momentum needs to make links with trade unions and keep them involved.”

 Another click to the west is Camden, where Momentum’s roll call is a respectable 445.
-But a local member, who asked to remain anonymous, told the Gazette the right of the party had tried to stop left-wing candidates from running for election.
+But a local member, who asked to remain anonymous, told us the right of the party had tried to stop left-wing candidates from running for election.